GabrielleHandy/Verbosity/Readme.md

 ________________________VERBOSITY___________________

 Welcome to verbosity, a place where you can write anything from your innermost thoughts to your daily musings!
-On verbosity you have a bookshel that stores youre journals. you write entries in your journals and share excerpts from your journal entries journals are protected by password locks if you want for added protection Connected to spotify, you can write in an awesome enviroment listening to the music you love.
+On verbosity you have a bookshelf that stores your journals. you write entries in your journals and can share excerpts from your journal entries journals are protected by password locks if you want for added protection Connected to spotify, you can write in an awesome enviroment listening to the music you love.